Frost Mage PvP Guide for WotLK Classic

 This is the standard deep Frost build, which gets Summon Water Elemental, Deep Freeze, Fingers of Frost, and Brain Freeze in the Frost tree, and Improved Counterspell, Magic Attunement, Focus Magic, and most importantly Torment the Weak in the Arcane tree.

 The Frost tree provides everything you need in PvP: burst damage with Icy Veins, control with Improved Blizzard and Permafrost, and survivability with Ice Barrier and Cold Snap.

 Recommended glyphs are Glyph of Ice Barrier, Glyph of Evocation, and Glyph of Polymorph as Major glyphs.
 For Minor glyphs, Frost Mages use Glyph of Arcane Intellect, Glyph of Frost Ward, and Glyph of Fire Ward.

 Rather than a fixed rotation, Mage gameplay is about setting up crowd control chains, followed by bursting down a target with cooldowns.
 Use your spells accordingly to keep enemies under control, and eventually burst them down:

-- Keep yourself alive with Ice Barrier, Frost Nova, and Blink.
+- Keep yourself alive with Ice Barrier, Mana Shield, Frost Nova, Frost Ward, Fire Ward, and Blink.

-- Stay in control of the match with Polymorph, Counterspell, Improved Blizzard (with Permafrost), Summon Water Elemental, and Spellsteal.
+- Stay in control of the match with Polymorph, Counterspell, Improved Blizzard (with Permafrost), Freeze, Deep Freeze, and Spellsteal.

-- Apply strong burst damage with Icy Veins and Shatter / Ice Shards, which should be combined with Frostbolt and Ice Lance to create massive instant-cast burst damage on demand.
+- Apply strong burst damage with Icy Veins and Shatter / Ice Shards / Deep Freeze / Freeze ,which should be combined with Summon Water Elemental, Frostbolt and Ice Lance to create massive instant-cast burst damage on demand.